fleetdm/fleet/docs/REST API/rest-api.md

 }
 ```

-### Delete custom MDM setup enrollment profile
+### Delete custom automatic enrollment profile

 _Available in Fleet Premium_

-Deletes the custom MDM setup enrollment profile assigned to a team or no team.
+Deletes the custom automatic enrollment profile assigned to a team or no team.

 `DELETE /api/v1/fleet/mdm/apple/enrollment_profile`